 But it wasn't just a conflict between two nations with a grudge.
 Tecumseh's Indian Confederacy allied itself with the British in this war and fought alongside British soldiers in battles such as the two 1813 sieges of Fort Meigs near Toledo OH.
 Tecumseh was even supposedly offered a commission as a Brigadier General in the British army which despite the alliance he refused.
 Tecumseh's death at the Battle of the Thames in 1813 effectively killed his demoralized coalition.
 The final US victory in early 1815 resulted in Native Americans without a foreign ally for the first time in over 200 years.
 There were Indian tribes such as the Cherokee that sided with the Americans in this conflict.
 For this, they were at first tolerated as landowners in Georgia but we know how that turned out.

 |War of 1812 vet Pvt Sam Deneen in Reilly OH|

-Now of course this war did not "end all Indian Wars" any more than WWI ended European conflicts.
+Now of course, of course, d not "end all Indian Wars" any more than WWI ended further European conflicts.
 It just changed the game dramatically since the Native Americans were now on their own.
 The next 80 something years after the War of 1812 would see hundreds of smaller US-Indian conflicts.
 Rapid American expansion and land grabs beyond the Mississippi River aided by a policies of massacres, forced treaties, removal acts and the reservation system would continue, slowed only somewhat and briefly by the US Civil War.
 The last major confrontation between the US and American Indians in what be known as the Wounded Knee Massacre in 1890 part of which was dramatized in HBO's great movie adaptation of the book Bury My Heart At Wounded Knee.